91 pages • 3 hours read

 The first six chapters introduce George, a hard-working, devoted family man who has fallen on hard times.
 His team at work, trying to produce an important product launch, is adrift, and George may get fired as a result.
 Bad luck seems to haunt him, he’s lost his cheerfulness around his family, and his wife threatens to leave him.

-In Chapters 7 through 11 Joy presents to George the first few rules.
-She’s assisted by several passengers with expertise in specific areas.
+Joy presents to George the first few rules.
+She’s assisted by several passengers who have expertise in specific areas.
 Joy explains that every person’s life is like a bus, and Rule 1 is “You’re the Driver.”
 The outcomes in George’s life derive from him, not from luck or fate or other people.
 Rule 2, “Desire, Vision, and Focus Move Your Bus in the Right Direction,” is the first step in learning how to drive successfully.

 Rule 3 is “Fuel Your Ride with Positive Energy.”
 The usual approach to problems is to whine and blame others; this negative energy sucks the zeal out of people and leads to bad outcomes, whereas positive energy generates enthusiasm, joy, and success.

-In Chapters 12 through 20 George learns the specifics of transforming the results in his life.
+Next, George learns the specifics of transforming the results in his life.
 Rule 4 says, “Invite People on Your Bus and Share Your Vision for the Road Ahead.”
-Those who want to participate will add their energy in support of George’s goals.
-When, however, he invites the members of his troubled work team to “get on the bus” with him, three refuse, and two accept just to badger him and watch him fail.
+Those who want to participate will add their energy in support of your goals.
+When, however, George invites the members of his troubled work team to “get on the bus” with him, three refuse, and two accept only to badger him and watch him fail.
 George feels devastated.

 George’s attitude continues to improve, and the team gels around his newfound positivity.
-In Chapters 21 through 30 they work overtime for three days in a mad dash to complete their project.
-George learns Rule 7, “Enthusiasm Attracts More Passengers and Energizes Them During the Ride,” and Rule 8, “Love Your Passengers,” along with a five-step system for cultivating the caring and consideration that nurtures great teams.
+Together they work overtime for three days in a mad dash to complete their project.
+Next, George learns Rule 7, “Enthusiasm Attracts More Passengers and Energizes Them During the Ride,” and Rule 8, “Love Your Passengers,” along with a five-step system for cultivating the caring and consideration that nurtures great teams.
 Rule 9, “Drive with Purpose,” focuses George’s energies on goals even bigger than the upcoming presentation.

-Chapters 31 to 34 chronicle the team’s successful presentation and their excitement about their future together.
+The next chapters chronicle the team’s successful presentation and excitement about their future together.
 George also revives his relationship with his wife and children, who are delighted with his new positive attitude.
 George also learns Rule 10, “Have Fun and Enjoy the Ride.”

-When his car is ready, George decides to keep taking the Energy Bus to work so he can share his newfound wisdom with new passengers who may need it.
-A final chapter, “The Energy Bus Action Plan,” contains an 11-step process for generating the results George has achieved.
+When his car has been repaired, George decides to keep taking the Energy Bus to work so he can share his newfound wisdom with new passengers who may need it.
+The final chapter, “The Energy Bus Action Plan,” contains an 11-step process for generating the results George has achieved.

 Featured Collections